Call Recording Kit Installation

 VoIP Kits . . .
 No Boards required:

 - Extra one or more NIC (network interface card) ports if recording VoIP via network mirror port

 Step 1: Gather your PC and the recording card.
 Two components you may be less familiar with are: #1 punchdown block, for connecting your phone lines. #2 The Telco cable for going between the punchdown block and your PC.

-Step 4: Here we will install the call recording card on PCI slot, either PCI or PCIe depending on type of board purchased.
+Step 4: Here we will install the call recording card in PCI slot, either PCI or PCIe depending on the type of board purchased.

 Step 6: The call recording card is installed into the PCI or PCIe slot.
 Remove the slot protector and press the call recording card firmly into the PCI slot.
 Then screw it into place.

 Step 7: Once you’ve installed the card, the back of the PC will look like this.
 You can see the Telco connector from the call recording card.

 Step 8: This is what the Telco cable looks like.
 With Versadial call recorders, all the cabling needed is included with the call recording system.
 Other call recording cards may use an Ethernet connector for recording VoIP, or 2 to 4 regular RJ-14 phone jacks.